 She was also proud to participate for many years in the OKC Memorial Marathon.
-Not only did she run in many marathons, she worked as a volunteer and hoped that she could make a difference to someone who lost a family member, friend, or worker.
+Not only did she run in many marathons, but she also worked as a volunteer and hoped that she could make a difference to someone who lost a family member, friend, or worker.
 The OKC National Memorial Museum is the sole beneficiary of the Oklahoma City Memorial Marathon.

 Myrla has served on the Chi Omega Advisory Board for over fifteen years as the alumnae relations advisor and the initiation advisor for alumnae.
 She co-chaired the Chi Omega Fashion for a Passion style show to benefit Hearts for Hearing.
 She has enjoyed mentoring college women and helping them with organizational skills and community volunteering at the University of Oklahoma.
 Myrla was honored with the Greater Oklahoma City Alumnae Panhellenic Foundation 2002 Chi Omega Woman of the Year award.

-Myrla is also committed to the Juliette Low Leadership Society which supports Girl Scouts by raising funds for the benefit of for girls throughout western Oklahoma.
+Myrla is also committed to the Juliette Low Leadership Society which supports Girl Scouts by raising funds for the benefit of girls throughout western Oklahoma.
 In addition to co-chairing the luncheon in 2013, she has served on the sponsorship committee for nine years.
-The 2013 luncheon committee and staff raised nearly $285,000 to provide programming in leadership, personal development and essential for life skills to many Oklahoma Girls.
-She is currently co-chairing the Capital Campaign for “Camp the City,” which will build a STEM camp for Girl Scouts to allow them to explore science, technology, engineering and mathematics.
-This camp, just east of the lake at the Oklahoma City Zoo, will serve not only Girl Scouts but all girls and the public.
+The 2013 luncheon committee and staff raised nearly $285,000 to provide programming in leadership, personal development, and essential for life skills to many Oklahoma Girls.
+She is currently co-chairing the Capital Campaign for “Camp the City,” which will build a STEM camp for Girl Scouts to allow them to explore science, technology, engineering, and mathematics.
+This camp, just east of the lake at the Oklahoma City Zoo, will serve not only Girl Scouts but for all girls and the public.

-Other organizations that Myrla has served as an executive, board or committee member include: Allied Arts, Ballet Oklahoma, Friends of the Chamber Orchestra, Arts Festival, Symphony Show House, Casady and Heritage Hall Schools, Hearts for Hearing, Wes Welker Foundation – Cleats and Cocktails, the Alzheimer’s Association and Make-A-Wish.
+Other organizations that Myrla has served as an executive, board or committee member include Allied Arts, Ballet Oklahoma, Friends of the Chamber Orchestra, Arts Festival, Symphony Show House, Casady and Heritage Hall Schools, Hearts for Hearing, Wes Welker Foundation – Cleats and Cocktails, the Alzheimer’s Association and Make-A-Wish.